 Some Uber drivers choose to use a tablet to run the Uber app because they prefer a larger screen.
 Tablets can also create a better entertainment system for your car.
 There are two ways to run Uber on a tablet:

 - Tablet with a data plan: You can buy a tablet that is 3G or 4G enabled and will be able to run the Uber app and receive calls/texts all by itself

 - Tablet tethered to your phone via personal WiFi hotspot: Tether your WiFi-only tablet to your phone to run the Uber app from a tablet.
-Your tablet will display the Uber app, and your phone will receive calls and texts from passengers.
+Your tablet will display the Uber app and navigation, and your phone will receive calls and texts from passengers.

 Phone features to think about when you’re choosing a phone

 - Screen size: The bigger, the better, especially when your phone is mounted to your dash or windshield.